akauppi/GroundLevel-firebase-es/ops/README.4-alerts.md

 # Alerts

-With logs, performance monitoring and [hosting logs](https://firebase.google.com/docs/hosting/web-request-logs-and-metrics, we are already shipping enough information to Firebase console and Cloud Logging, to have an idea of what's going on.
+With logs, performance monitoring and [hosting logs](https://firebase.google.com/docs/hosting/web-request-logs-and-metrics), we are already shipping enough information to Firebase console and Cloud Logging, to have an idea of what's going on.

 You can now harness the power of those systems to warn *you* if something unusual is happening.

 >Note: There are third party ecosystems for alerting.
 They likely have integrations with Cloud Logging.
-The point is that they work off data *we already collect* and you don't need to support them in the `app-deploy-ops` code level.
+The point is that they work off data *we already collect* and you don't need to support them in the code level.

 ![](.images/alerts-drawing.png)